 Research work the Trust commissions

-Most research will fall under one of these five broad categories:
+Most research falls under one of these five broad categories:

 Traditional history and oral history projects

 Traditional knowledge as well as other evidence retained or recorded by Māori is a vital component in the development of the claimant evidential base used to advance Treaty of Waitangi claims.
 High quality traditional evidence provides significant value and depth to the claimant evidential base and research reports prepared by historians and other technical witnesses.

 Claimants themselves usually undertake this research, although the Trust can assist in identifying suitably qualified professionals to work alongside groups if needed.